Paturages/chorus/README.md

 The current sources are based on the
-[official CH charts spreadsheet](https://docs.google.com/spreadsheets/d/13B823ukxdVMocowo1s5XnT3tzciOfruhUVePENKc01o) with a ton of songs from talented charters, including conversions from C3.
-There are currently more than 14,000 charts indexed, and the number is still growing!
+[official CH charts spreadsheet](https://docs.google.com/spreadsheets/d/13B823ukxdVMocowo1s5XnT3tzciOfruhUVePENKc01o) with a ton of songs from talented charters, including conversions from C3, as well as the official GH/RB setlists.
+There are currently more than 18,000 charts indexed, and the number is still growing!

 *Disclaimer: I am not responsible of the charts and songs that are indexed by chorus (except the charts that are attributed to "Paturages").
 If you have an issue with any of those, please contact the source owners (links to sources are provided for every song).*